Gesticulation in Italian: History

 The precise origin of hand gestures as a popular component of Italian communication is still contested.
 De Jorio interprets the endurance of hand gestures in Southern Italy in particular as a cultural legacy of the Romans, who used the art of chironomia in everyday communication and in oratory.
+Popular belief says that they developed during a period of occupation in which seven main groups are believed to have taken root in Italy: the Germanic tribes (Vandals, Ostrogoths and Lombards), Moors, Normans, French, Spaniards, and Austrians.
+Given that there was no common language, rudimentary sign language may have developed, forming the basis of modern-day hand gestures.

 The development of hand gestures is closely connected with a communicative phenomenon, and as a non-verbal communication system, could not have been formed within a short period.
 Amid early urbanization in Italy, the increasing demand for communication stimulated the wide use of hand gestures in Italy, as did colonization and the resulting cultural fusion and language barrier.
 Ancient Greek colonization of the Mediterranean coast, including southern Italy, can be traced back via research to the early eighth century BC.
 After the fall of the Western Roman Empire, local languages did not assume a dominant position over one another due to the arrival of new immigrants and colonizers from other regions.
 Data indicates seven main groups: the Carolingians, the Visigoths, the Normans, the Saracens, the Germanic tribes, the French, and the Austrians.
 Additionally, an extant funeral stone from the 5th century BC (currently in the Pergamon Museum in Berlin) depicts two soldiers shaking hands.
 This is believed to be proof of gestures in Ancient Greek culture, which passed to and affected Italian non-verbal communication through generations even more than spoken language.
 To the 21st century, around 250 hand gestures Italians use in everyday conversation have been identified.

 The irreplaceable role of gestures in medieval and Renaissance societies is referred to as "une civilisation du geste" ("a civilisation of gesture") by Jacques Le Goff.
 As the Renaissance emphasized the restoration of human nature in the classical era with the aim of breaking the shackles of religion, people became more willing to express themselves and attract others' attention.
 Hand gestures allowed those using them to express themselves to a more satisfactory degree, making the Renaissance a vital era for the development of Italian hand gestures.

 Hand gestures were particularly conspicuous in Italy during the early modern period.
 This may be due to the emergence of large, highly populated city-states throughout Italy, such as Florence and Naples, in which people were compelled to make themselves more understood.
 The more frequent usage of hand gestures by individuals living in, or raised in, Italian cities is still observable in a contemporary context.